 Once Foreclosed, Twice Shy

-So How Can We Help?
+How We Can Help?

 Above all, Realtors should give good advice to prospective buyers.
 Credit scores can be improved, quality lenders can be recommended, and finding homes that are a good match for homeowners is important.
 While a past foreclosure can make someone feel hesitant to move forward with homeownership again, the right house can take that dream of owning again and make it a reality.
-Finding that house that matches overall needs and budget can help ease that fear and hesitation.
-Are you wanting to buy in the same neighborhood that you’re currently renting in?
+Finding a house that matches overall needs and budget can help ease that fear and hesitation.
+Do you want to buy in the same neighborhood that you’re currently renting in?
 Do you want to make a move?
 With the tax savings of a mortgage, how will buying a home affect your overall budget?
 These are things that buyers should be considering.

-- Make sure your three-year waiting period has passed so that you can qualify for an FHA loan.
 While many homeowners who have experienced a foreclosure are well within their ability to buy again, check the dates so that you’re ready if the question comes up.